cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ~~~

 Servers send the output `evaluatedElement` to clients for processing.
-Recall that servers may batch multiple client inputs to `BlindEvaluate`.
+Recall that servers may process multiple client inputs by applying the
+`BlindEvaluate` function to each `blindedElement` received, and returning an
+array with the corresponding `evaluatedElement`s.

 Upon receipt of `evaluatedElement`, clients process it to complete the
 OPRF evaluation with the `Finalize` function described below.